Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Simulation Study

-\subsection{Validity of Theoretical Results}
+\subsection{Validity of theoretical results}

-In the first set of simulated experiments, we investigate the impact of four factors on the validity of our theoretical results in Section~\ref{sec_inference}.
+In the first set of simulated experiments, we investigate the impact of four factors on the validity of our theoretical results in \S~\ref{sec_inference}.
 The first factor is the total sample size $N$ of the collected data (including both RCT and OS).
-We consider a similar sample size to our primate data in the real data analysis: $N=500$ and also $N=1000$.
-The second factor is the overlap.
-We consider three inclusion criteria for the overlapping domain: extensive, moderate, or limited, such that the inclusion criterion is the entire domain ($I(X_1\geq-\infty)$), majority domain ($I(X_1\geq-1)$), or a half domain ($I(X_1\geq0)$), respectively.
+We consider a sample size similar to our primate data in the real data analysis, $N=500$, and a larger sample size $N=1000$.
+The second factor is the formation of the common support.
+We consider three inclusion criteria for the {common support}: extensive, moderate, or limited, such that the inclusion criterion is the entire domain ($I(X_1\geq-\infty)$), majority domain ($I(X_1\geq-1)$), or a half domain ($I(X_1\geq0)$), respectively.
 The third factor is the external validity parameter, with $\Delta^\star=0,0.2,0.5$ for no bias, small bias, and large bias, respectively.
 The last factor is the internal validity parameter, with $\Gamma^\star=1,1.2,1.5$ for no bias, small bias, and large bias, respectively.
-Thus, in total, there are $2\times 3\times 3\times 3 = 54$ data generating models.
+Thus, in total, there are $2\times 3\times 3\times 3 = 54$ data-generating models.

-For each simulated data from one such model, we first construct matched samples, consisting of matched sets with one OS treated unit, one OS control unit, and a variable number of RCT units depending on the generalization score as described in Section~\ref{sec_matching}.
-To evaluate the match quality, we use the maximum absolute standardized mean differences in the overlapping domain and non-overlapping domain.
-From the results in Table~\ref{tb:sim1balance} in the supplementary materials, we can observe that our matching procedure greatly reduces the large standardized mean differences in all cases.
+For each simulated data from one such model, we first construct matched samples, consisting of matched sets with one OS treated unit, one OS control unit, and a variable number of RCT units depending on the generalization score as described in \S~\ref{sec_matching}.
+To evaluate the match quality, we use the maximum absolute standardized mean differences in the {common support and external support}.
+From the results in Table S1 in the supplementary materials, we can observe that our matching procedure greatly reduces the large standardized mean differences in all cases.
 The match quality improves as the sample size increases.

 In the inference stage, we construct 95\% confidence intervals in three ways: using the RCT and OS individually, and combining both of them.
-To further adjust for the remaining imbalances in the matched data, the inferences first calculate the residuals of regressing $Y$ and $X_1,\dots, X_5$ and use these residuals instead of the original outcomes in all the formulas described in our inference methods.
+To further adjust for the remaining imbalances in the matched data, the inferences first calculate the residuals of regressing $Y$ on $X_1,\dots, X_5$ and the matched set indicator and then use these residuals instead of the original outcomes in all the formulas described in our inference methods.